gohugoio/hugo/content/en/functions/format.md

 {{ .PublishDate.Format "January 2, 2006" }} => March 3, 2017
 ```

-For formatting *any* string representations of dates defined in your front matter, see the [`dateFormat` function][dateFormat], which will still leverage the Golang layout string explained below but uses a slightly different syntax.
+For formatting *any* string representations of dates defined in your front matter, see the [`dateFormat` function][dateFormat], which will still leverage the Go layout string explained below but uses a slightly different syntax.

 ## Go's Layout String